 - Rent Demand Notice: 3 days to pay or quit (Miss.
 Code § 89-8-13(5)).

 - Notice for Lease Violation: 14 days to cure or quit.
-After the second violation within six months, the landlord may issue an unconditional 14-day notice to quit (Miss.
+After the second violation within six months, the landlord may issue an unconditional 14-day notice to quit with no opportunity to cure the violation (Miss.
 Code § 89-8-13(3)).

 - Unconditional Notice to Quit: Immediate.
-According to Mississippi laws on eviction, this notice applies when a tenant violates a building, housing, safety, or health code (Miss.
+According to Mississippi laws on eviction, landlords are not required to send notice before terminating a tenancy when the tenant has committed a substantial violation of the rental agreement or the law that materially affects health or safety (Miss.
 Code § 89-8-19(4)).